 lens of a $20 Casio monochrome wrist camera

-Later I found some $7 welders' goggles and cut some of the black "IR
+Later I found some $7 welders' goggles and cut some of that black "IR

 plastic" into 2in. disks to fit the lenses.
 This worked great.
 I could

-around in the noonday sun while observing the strange twilight-dark world
+stagger around in the noonday sun while observing the strange

 Goggles for All

-Years later I used up my last small piece of black IR plastic.
-I still
+Years later I finally used up my last small piece of black IR plastic.

-had several pairs of the goggles, but it was sad that I couldn't show
+I still had several pairs of the goggles, but it was sad that I couldn't

 But then one day I was messing with a Rosco filter booklet and happened